 The Ireland Fellows Programme is fully funded by the Irish Government and is offered under the auspices of the Department of Foreign Affairs (DFA).
 The Programme aligns with the Irish Government’s commitments under Global Ireland and the national implementation plan for the Sustainable Development Goals (SDGs), The Global Island: Ireland’s Foreign Policy for a Changing World, A Better World: Ireland’s Policy for International Development, and Ireland's International Education Strategy.

-The Ireland Fellows Programme PhD Research Programme initiative is managed by the Department of Foreign Affairs in partnership with the Irish Research Council (IRC).
+The Ireland Fellows Programme PhD Research Programme is managed by the Department of Foreign Affairs in partnership with the Irish Research Council (IRC).
 Programme implementation in Ireland is supported by the Irish Council for International Students (ICOS).

 The support provided is for research purposes and will not result in a separate qualification.

 Ireland Fellows Programme PHD Research Programme awards are fully funded.
 The award includes the payment of academic fees; visa application fees; medical and travel insurance; economy flights to and from Ireland; and the Irish residence permit fee.
 Allowances include the following:

 - A settling-in allowance towards items needed on arrival in Ireland;

 - A completion and departure allowance at the end of the study period;

 - A monthly living stipend of €650 (subject to review);

 - Student accommodation arranged and paid for trimesters 1 and 2 (normally September to May), and in trimester 3 a monthly accommodation stipend of €650-€850 depending on location in Ireland (subject to review).